Karl99Kristian/RoughVolatility/README.md

 For now only the fractional kernel is implemented.

-There are main files for estimation in the direct simulation, study of moment error with an approximate simulation of the VIX and tests.
+There are main files for estimation in the direct simulation and study of moment error with an approximate simulation of the VIX.
+Some initial running tests are in `/tests`.

 ## Setup and requirements
-Doing the following should make the code run smoothly.
+Doing the following should make the code run smoothly on Linux.
 `$PATH$` is the directory that RoughVolatility is in.

 ```